-Mold is a pervasive and well-known issue.
-It is imperative that all landlords treat mold with utmost seriousness and respond promptly when it is discovered.
+Mold is universally acknowledged as a significant issue.
+It is imperative for property owners to treat mold concerns with utmost seriousness and to respond promptly upon detection.

 Florida State doesn’t have a federal law that covers a landlord’s responsibilities when it comes to mold.
 Also, the obligation related to the landlord’s duty or liability when it comes to mold prevention or remediation is not regulated by Florida law.